 In addition, WSGR represents biotech companies in their follow-on public offerings.
 Examples include follow-on transactions completed for IRIDEX, China Biologic, Avinger, and Xenon Pharmaceuticals.

 Mergers and Acquisitions

 An acquisition can often be an ideal exit strategy for a biotech company, because it can signal the continued viability of a developing product line, as well as broader, even global distribution options that may not have otherwise been available to the company.
 WSGR has represented a number of biotech clients that reached a point in their development where either selling part or all of the company proved to be the best strategic option.

-In the past five years, our attorneys have advised life sciences clients in more than 100 M&A transactions valued at more than $40 billion.
+Between 2012 and 2017, our attorneys have advised life sciences clients in more than 100 M&A transactions valued at more than $85 billion.
 While WSGR has represented biotech clients in hundreds of smaller M&A transactions and limited intellectual property asset acquisitions, the firm has also been involved in some of the largest M&A deals in the life sciences industry.
 For example, WSGR represented Pharmacyclics in its 2015 sale to AbbVie for approximately $21 billion.

 As biotech companies grow, they often become involved in a proportionately larger number of business disputes.
 Our attorneys have successfully represented biotech companies engaged in litigation with competitors, suppliers, service providers, employees, and other entities, with disputes ranging from employment-related lawsuits to high-stakes patent litigation.
 We have also successfully defended biotech companies in class actions, including antitrust, consumer, and securities litigation matters.
 In addition to representing companies in federal and state courts throughout the U.S., our attorneys represent companies in arbitrations and mediations.